lucawen/microservice-test/README.md

 A microservice that make a request to another microservice and store their data into storage for caching

+API A: python-service
+API B: rust-service

+I made the rust-service like a service maded from another person, like if i don't know very well

+The api A make a request to api B and store the value from api B into databases in the layer of api A.
+If already have a request to something that already have proccessed, will return the cached value from database

 ## Documentation

-The documentation for python-service its located under /docs on 127.0.0.1:8000
+The documentation for python-service (api A) its located under /docs on 127.0.0.1:8000

 ## Usage